 Buckwheat is a highly nutritious whole grain that many people consider to be a superfood.
-Among its health benefits, buckwheat may improve heart health, promote weight loss, and help manage diabetes.
+Some health benefits of buckwheat may include improving heart health, promoting weight loss, and helping manage diabetes.

 Buckwheat is a good source of protein, fiber, and energy.
 Buckwheat does not contain gluten, so for people with celiac disease or gluten intolerances, buckwheat and buckwheat flour are excellent dietary alternatives.

 This article will discuss the nutrition, health benefits, and side effects of buckwheat.